lic010512-blip/lic010512-blip.github.io/_pages/about.md

 [**Citation**](https://pubs.acs.org/doi/10.1021/jacs.5c08065#citeThis) <strong>

 <strong>Contribution</strong>
-- contributed to the revision and improvement of the manuscript, including systematic checking of benchmark and optimization of analytical procedures.
+- Contributed to the revision and improvement of the manuscript, including systematic checking of benchmark and optimization of analytical procedures.
 </div>
 </div>